CSUMB-SP17-CST438/Scavenger-Hunt-Web-App/README.md

 ```$ webpack --watch```

-Scavenger Hunt Web appication is the final group project for CST 438
+Scavenger Hunt Web appication is the final group project for CST 438.
-It combines Technologies like flask, socketio, apicalls, react, and web to
+It combines technologies like Flask, Socketio, API calls, and React to
 display and interact with a map to find "chests" on the screen via park location.